Best Peanut Butter Cookies

 Storage and freezing

 - Freezing baked cookies.
-Peanut butter cookies freeze very well.
 Store cookies in a freezer-safe container or baggie and freeze the cookies for up to 3 months.

-- Storing baked cookies.
-Baked cookies will keep in an airtight container or zip-top baggie for about 1 week, but I can’t imagine them lasting that long!
+- Storing.
+Baked cookies will keep in an airtight container or zip-top baggie at room temperature for about 1 week, but I can’t imagine them lasting that long!

 These classic peanut butter cookies are a personal favorite of mine.
 I love baking them all year round, but especially around the holidays!
-Beware, it’s really easy to eat about a dozen of these soft, chewy, flavorful peanut butter cookies before you even realize what you just did.
+Beware, it’s really easy to eat about a dozen of these soft, chewy, flavorful treats before you even realize what you just did.
 You only live once, so indulge and enjoy!

-If you try these soft & chewy peanut butter cookies, let me know!
+If you try these, let me know!
 Leave a comment and if your family loves them as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 - 1/2 cup (113g) butter, softened